GitCVfb/RSSR/README.md

 You can now test our model with the provided images in the `demo` folder.

-To generate the global shutter images corresponding to the middle and first sanlines, simply run
+To generate the global shutter images corresponding to the middle and first scanlines, simply run
 ```
 sh demo.sh
 ```